Seaplane: History

-Taking off on water was attempted by some early flight attempts, but water take off and landing began in earnest in the 1910s and seaplanes pioneered transatlantic routes, and were used in World War I. They continued to develop before World War II, and had widespread use.
-After World War II, the creation of so many land airstrips meant water landings began to drift into special applications.
-They continued in niches such as access in remote areas, forest fire fighting, and maritime patrol.
+Aviation's earliest pioneers looked to bodies of water to serve as runways for take-offs and landings, a practice that began in earnest in the 1910s.
+Seaplanes pioneered transatlantic air routes, and were used in World War I. They continued to develop before World War II, and saw widespread use.
+After World War II, the proliferation of land airstrips made water landings more applicable in special circumstances.
+The practice continued via niche applications, like accessing otherwise remote areas, fighting forest fires, and serving as maritime patrol vessels.

 Early pioneers

 Gabriel Voisin, air pioneer, next to Henry Farman (left), in 1908.

 The quest for an aircraft that could take off or land from water began with float planes, which are not flying boats.

 In 1876, Frenchman Alphonse Pénaud filed the first patent for a flying machine with a boat hull and retractable landing gear, but failed to build one.
 Austrian Wilhelm Kress is credited by some with attempting to build the first successful seaplane Drachenflieger, a floatplane, in 1898, although its two 30 hp Daimler engines were inadequate for take-off, and it later sank when one of its two floats collapsed.

 On 6 June 1905, Gabriel Voisin took off and landed on the River Seine with a towed kite glider on floats.
 The first of his unpowered flights was 150 yd.
 He later built a powered floatplane in partnership with Louis Blériot, but the machine was unsuccessful.
 Other pioneers also attempted to attach floats to aircraft in Britain, Australia, France, and the US.

-The Frenchman Alphonse Pénaud filed the first patent for a flying machine with a boat hull and retractable landing gear in 1876, but Austrian Wilhelm Kress is credited with building the first seaplane, Drachenflieger, in 1898, although its two 30 hp Daimler engines were inadequate for take-off, and it later sank when one of its two floats collapsed.

-On 6 June 1905, Gabriel Voisin took off and landed on the River Seine with a towed kite glider on floats.
-The first of his unpowered flights was 150 yd.
-He later built a powered floatplane in partnership with Louis Blériot, but the machine was unsuccessful.

-Other pioneers also attempted to attach floats to aircraft in Britain, Australia, France and the United States.

 On 28 March 1910, Frenchman Henri Fabre flew the first successful powered seaplane, the Gnome Omega-powered hydravion, a trimaran floatplane.
 Fabre's first successful take off and landing by a powered seaplane inspired other aviators, and he designed floats for several other flyers.
 The first hydro-aeroplane competition was held in Monaco in March 1912, featuring aircraft using floats from Fabre, Curtiss, Tellier and Farman.
 This led to the first scheduled seaplane passenger services, at Aix-les-Bains, using a five-seat Sanchez-Besa from 1 August 1912.
 The French Navy ordered its first floatplane in 1912.
 On May 10, 1912 Glenn L. Martin flew a homemade seaplane in California, setting records for distance and time.